MadhushreeNY/GameHub/README.md

-# Game-Box
+# GameHub
-Collection of best classic games simply coded in javascript with some tricks for game development in JS.
+Collection of the best classic games simply coded in javascript with some tricks for game development in JS.

 ## Games